Using AI for GOV.UK service prototypes

 Where the prototype ends and engineering begins

 A good prototype answers the design question.
 It does not answer the engineering question.
-The handoff from prototype to build is where most of the difficulty lives — backend integrations, identity, auditability, data retention, hosting, scale, observability.
+The handoff from prototype to build is where most of the difficulty lives: backend integrations, identity, auditability, data retention, hosting, scale, observability.
 None of that exists in the prototype, and none of it should be implied by it.

 A useful pattern: the prototype goes through the service assessment with the explicit caveat that it is a prototype, and a separate engineering team picks up the journey and the validation rules as the specification for the build.
-The prototype is the artefact of the discovery and alpha.
+The prototype is the artefact of discovery and alpha.
 The production service is a different artefact, written in a different language, with different concerns.

 Data protection considerations